-Don’t wait until 1st Jan to decide how you are going to grow your business in 2020.
+Don’t wait until 1st Jan to decide how you are going to grow your business.

 It’s that time of year where we all crave a break with friends and family.
 A time to overindulge and de-stress, but could it be a time for significant growth for you and your business?

 For me it feels like the last drops of energy should be used to get ready for the New Year rather than wind right down to a stop.
 Now, this is a very personal point of view as I am feeling the wear and tear off a huge year of learning, experiences, wins, and failures too.

 If I use the old cliché – It’s a marathon, not a sprint – that’s what this year has felt like.
 Taking small steps moving constantly forward towards key goals and outcomes I have planned.
 So how will I use that to change what I do in 2020?

 Let’s be honest when the clock turns midnight on New Years’s Eve we don’t suddenly recharge and erase our previous 12 months of baggage, good and bad.
 I almost feel like we should see the change as a constant that we run through it rather than a blank piece of paper that we can fill up with all the things that we didn’t do last year.